 14. Stand in Awe of Niagara Falls

 Insider Tip: Is a falls view room worth it?
 In my opinion: YES 100%.
+We absolutely loved our stay at the Niagara Falls Marriott (on the Canadian side).
 I normally don’t go for spending the extra money on views.
 After all we spend most of our time outside of the hotel and actually doing things.
 But, this time it’s definitely worth it since you can watch fireworks and light show on the falls throughout the summer months.
 Not to mention watching the sunrise or sunset over the falls is pretty dang cool too.

 15. Do a Fall Foliage Tour

 I know, I know…that sounds vague.
 But seriously, there are several options of amazing fall foliage tours all along the east coast of the United States.
-I personally think the mountains of North Carolina and Virginia are amazing although it’s hard to rival a New England road trip.
+I personally think a road trip through North Carolina or Virginia are amazing although it’s hard to rival a New England road trip.

 16. Do Disney!

 I’m of the opinion that everyone should go to Disney at least once in their lives!
 Whether it’s just for one day or for an entire week, Disney is the gold standard when it comes to amusement parks.
 They do it head and shoulders above the rest.
 Say “Hello” to Mickey Mouse, ride all the rides, and see shows that blow your mind during your visit to a Disney theme park!
 While I personally think Magic Kingdom in Disney World (Florida) is the best place to start your Disney trip, all the parks deliver a fun filled vacation for all ages!

 Awe-inspiring.
 If you asked me to describe Yellowstone National Park in one word, I’d have to say awe-inspiring!
 Is that one word or two?
 LOL.